PROJECT GRANTS

 • Letter(s) (2 should be provided) rates the positive impact that stakeholders believe the project will have for the partner, heritage area, and/or number of visitors as a result of receipt of funding, as well as confidence in the applicant’s overall plan for completion.

-Grant awards may vary and be limited by funding to which FFNHA has access at a particular time.
-Any project not receiving funding during an application review cycle may consult with FFNHA staff, peers and/or colleagues, refocus the project or application to better meet the criteria, and resubmit an application during a later review cycle.
 General information regarding scoring decisions for a project may be requested by its applicant but decisions for the cycle are final.
-FFNHA stakeholders and any reviewing participants have the right of and/or responsibility to maintain confidentiality surrounding partner(s)’ submitted materials including finances, discussion regarding applications and awards, and any information not included in public announcements.
-The applicant receives no guarantee to any partial or full funding by submitting a project proposal.
+FFNHA stakeholders and any reviewing participants have the right of and/or responsibility to maintain confidentiality surrounding partner(s)’ submitted materials including finances, discussion regarding applications and awards, and any information that has not been made by public announcement.
+The applicant receives no guarantee of or to any funds by submitting a Project Grant application.

 Please direct inquiries to